Lawmakers push for recall approval of controversial teen pregnancy bill

 endIndex:

-Cagayan de Oro City Rep. Rufus Rodriguez filed a resolution on Friday, Jan.
-17, urging the House to return the proposed Adolescent Pregnancy Prevention Act to the committee level for further hearings.
+Meanwhile, Cagayan de Oro City Rep. Rufus Rodriguez filed a resolution on Friday, Jan.
+17, also urging the House to return the proposed Adolescent Pregnancy Prevention Act to the committee level for further hearings.
 He emphasized the need to ensure the bill's compliance with the Constitution and family laws.

 Rodriguez described the bill as deceptive, saying it goes beyond its stated focus on preventing adolescent pregnancies and protecting teenage parents.